bmshema/merge-kismetdb/README.md

 ```

 ### To run as a systemd service (recommended):
-When we run a python script as a systemd service, the program will write in file paths from the perspective of root so absolute file paths must be use.
-Before enabling subversive-penguin as a service, we need to change a few lines in main.py to make this work correctly.
+When we run the python program as a systemd service, the program will write in file paths from the perspective of root so absolute file paths must be used.
+Before enabling subversive-penguin as a service, we need to change a few lines in main.py to reflect where we will transfer files to.

 Open main.py:
 ```